viktorvsk/saltivka/README.md

 * **Non-technical but curious people** wants to setup a private relay to share it with friends and family
 * **Small-to-medium businesses** use custom configuration of the relay to provide paid services in their specific niche (i.e. invite-driven userbase gets IT-related curated content into their feed)

 This however doesn't mean it *shouldn't* be possible to serve millions of users per day with this relay.
-It just means that with Ruby and concurrency one will have to throw more money into hardware.
+It just means that with Ruby and concurrency one will have to spend more money into hardware.
 So performance optimizations will usually have low priority unless it prevents some interesting use-cases.

 # Getting started
 Here you won't find any instructions on how to deploy production-ready services for millions of active connections because there are infinite amount of ways of how to achieve it and which trade-offs to choose.